telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 ````

 On the Linux machine, you also need to install the fonts you use in the reports.
 Otherwise, the font substitution algorithm will replace them with a system font.
 When rendering a PDF document, the fonts get resolved only if they are listed in the [`<privateFonts>`]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/privatefonts-element%}) configuration element.

+>note The library [libgdiplus](https://www.mono-project.com/docs/gui/libgdiplus/) returns as a Family Font Name the `Preferred Family` rather than `Family` name from the font meta information.
+Details may be found in [Font.Name returns incorrect results on Linux](https://github.com/mono/libgdiplus/issues/617).
+The two names may be different in the general case.
+In such scenario, the font should be referenced with its `Family` name for Windows and `Preferred Family` name for Linux.
+>
+> In the rare case when the `Preferred Family` name of two fonts conincide and the `Family` names are different, on Linux only the second font registered as private would be respected as it will override the first one.

 ## Deploying on macOS